 B.9.b.
 If you have suggestions for this provision, including specific wording changes, please edit the text here as much as possible, using the “bold and underline” features for your additions or changes:

 6.2.
-Working with civil society, the private sector and academia to identify Identifying sound and comparable indicators to measure processes, outcomes, and impacts;
+Working with civil society, the private sector, and academia to identify Identifying sound and comparable indicators to measure processes, outcomes, and impacts;

 B.9.c.
 If you have any additional comments or suggestions for clarification relating to this provision, please add them below: